OPT Transportation Engineer Jobs

 Focus on firms with active H-1B histories

-Large transportation consultancies like AECOM, WSP, and HDR file H-1B petitions regularly.
+Large transportation consultancies like AECOM, WSP, and HDR file H-1B visa petitions regularly.
 Prioritize employers with documented sponsorship histories over smaller firms that may lack the HR infrastructure to support visa transitions after your OPT period ends.

 Highlight PE exam progress on your resume